Seagate/cortx-motr/doc/HLD_of_Distributed_Indexing.rst

 Requirements
 **************

-- [r.idx.entity]: an index is a Clovis entity with a fid.
+- [r.idx.entity]: an index is a Motr entity with a fid.
 There is a fid type for distributed indices;

 - [r.idx.layout]: an index has a layout attribute, which determines how the index is stored in non-distributed catalogues;